JuliaData/Tables.jl/docs/src/index.md

             # it's called with a schema and row, and applies
             # a user-provided function to the column `val`, index `i`
             # and column name `nm`.
 Here, we bind the row values
-            # to our parameterized SQl INSERT statement and then
+            # to our parameterized SQL INSERT statement and then
             # call `sqlite3_step` to execute the INSERT statement.
             Tables.eachcolumn(sch, row) do val, i, nm
                 bind!(stmt, i, val)